Thank you for visiting! Feel free to subscribe to our mailing list and keep up to date with the latest voice related news, tips and technologies.

 However, those rights aren’t all you and your company have to consider.
 There are additional 6 conditions only for which call recording is permitted under GDPR.

-- Contractual obligation - Call recording can also be permitted if a company has a contractual obligation to record the call.
-For example, call recording may be necessary to fulfil a contract between you and your customer.
+Call recording can also be permitted if a company has a contractual obligation to record the call.
+For example, call recording may be necessary to fulfill a contract between you and your customer.

 What happens if a company doesn’t comply with GDPR?